 In any sane city, a superlative hill like Bernal would have been left completely bare.
 However, San Francisco was crazy before the 1906 temblor, and a basket case afterwards.
 Bernal escaped the brunt of the damage, so, to house refugees and the workers who would rebuild the city, the powers-that-be hastily completed and populated its network of narrow streets.
 These charismatic thoroughfares persist to this day: arranged in a grid here, a jumble there, with dipsy doodles everywhere.
 Given the chance, don’t miss the staccato ramps and flats of Prospect Avenue.
 Or, to experience the sensation of being One Hair Shy Of Tumbling Off The Edge Of The World, drive Elsie Street from Virginia to Coso.

 Bernal oozes good, funky karma, so poetically, upon its northern flanks, I found Redemption.

 At first, I didn’t know whether to believe it or not.
 Could this be an illusion?
 A dream?
 I rubbed my eyes, pinched myself, and looked again.
-Still, it persisted: Ripley Street, a beautiful, continuous grade, paved in the tell-tale concrete, jutting bravely skyward!
-With the hallmark, mandatory parking perpendicular to the slope, lest the ever-tugging hand of Mother Gravity transform one’s hapless vehicle into two-thousand-pound Battering Ram Of Rolling Carnage.
+Still, it persisted: Ripley Street, a beautiful, continuous grade, paved in the tell-tale concrete, jutting bravely skyward, with the hallmark, mandatory perpendicular parking, lest the ever-tugging hand of Mother Gravity transform one’s hapless vehicle into two-thousand-pound Battering Ram Of Rolling Carnage.

 On the topic of Ripley, the Internet Dot Com is more-or-less mum, with one notable exception: renowned painter Thiebaud’s evocative, spot-on, and sought-after Ripley Street Ridge, recently sold at auction for a cool $1,022,500.